googleapis/google-cloud-cpp/doc/contributor/howto-guide-adding-generated-libraries.md

 ```

 The following error is expected for the first run, because the command generates
-the ABI dump, it fails because there is no previous ABI dump to compare to.
+the ABI dump and fails because there is no previous ABI dump to compare to.
 When
 you run once more, the error is gone.

 ```